jasontalon/docker-mkcert/README.md

 This is for me (and for you) to avoid installing mkcert into your local development.
 Basically, I don't want to install Chocolatey or install unknown .exe in my local development machine.
 This is the simplest way I could think of to generate certs, through Docker.

 ## How
-Build a the docker-mkcert in your local image repository.
+Build docker-mkcert in your local image repository.
 ```
 docker build -t docker-mkcert .
 ```